 - Bathroom remodel ideas

-- What to ask your bathroom remodel pro
+- What to ask a bathroom remodel pro

-On average, it costs between $1,250 and $3,500 to remodel a small bathroom.
-Smaller spaces mean less material costs and less labor or installation costs.
-Projects like tile replacement, sink replacement, and updating light fixtures can improve the look and feel of your bathroom without extravagant cost or time investment.
+The average cost of a small bathroom remodel is $1,250-$3,500.
+Smaller spaces mean less material, labor or installation costs.
+Simple projects like tile replacement, sink replacement and updating light fixtures can improve the look and feel of your bathroom at a lower cost and time commitment.

-However, if you're considering adding more square footage to your bathroom, expanding the size of an existing small bathroom increases the total cost of a bathroom renovation project and lengthens the job's timeline.
-Some expansions may require permits, too, which can have a fee and take time to secure.
+However, if you plan to add more square footage to your bathroom, that's where the expenses can really add up.
+Expanding the size of an existing small bathroom increases the total cost of a bathroom renovation project and lengthens the job's timeline.
+Some expansions may require permits, too, which may cost an additional fee and take time to secure.

 - 64 work hours

 - Repaired water damage from a toilet leak

 - Removed the old vinyl floor and subfloor